datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

    Note that in the above config:

-    - `service` the service name you specified in the quote deployment
+    - `service` refers to the service name you specified in the `quote-consul` `Deployment`.
-    - `resolver` must be set to the `ConsulResolver` that you created in the previous step
+    - `resolver` must be set to the `ConsulResolver` that you created in the previous step.
-    - `load_balancer` must be set to configure $productName$ to route directly to the Quote application endpoint(s) that are retrieved from Consul.
+    - `load_balancer` must be set to configure $productName$ to route directly to the Quote of the Moment application endpoints that are retrieved from Consul.

-5. Validate that $productName$ is now making use of that service: Send a request to the `quote-consul` API.
+5. Send a request to the `/quote-consul/` API endpoint in order to validate that $productName$ is now making use of that service:

    ```console
    $ AMBASSADOR_IP=$(kubectl --namespace $productNamespace$ get services/$productDeploymentName$ -o "go-template={{range .status.loadBalancer.ingress}}{{or .ip .hostname}}{{end}}")